 Extremely well struck with beautiful 'woodgrain' red and brown surfaces which exhibit no significant marks.
 A seldom-seen Gem example of this scarce date.

 CAC approved.
 Nice reflective surfaces and a needle-sharp strike with beautiful mint red luster.
 With no significant abrasions this lovely early proof 'Indian' seems very conservatively graded!

-An attractive problem-free example of this 'key' date.
+A pleasing example of this semi-key date.